fdifrison/intergalacticGuidesForCoders/Database&DataStream/Apache_Kafka/Manual_ApacheKafka.md

 Producers and Consumers can only write and read data from the leader broker of a specific partition; the replicas are de facto back-ups that will become leader partition only in the case of an error in the leader partition (in older version of kafka consumers can read also from replicas).

+The Partition Counts and the replication factor are the two most important parameters when creating a topic since they impact its performance and durability.
+Modify these parameters during the lifecycle of the application can be dangerous since increasing the number of partition will break the keys ordering (if keys are used to send data) while increasing the replication factor will increase the pressure on the cluster and on the network generating unexpected decrease of performance.
+Therefore **get your number right from the beginning!**.

+To figure how to select the correct number of partitions we need to understand the traffic that each partition will handle (no more than few Mb/s per partition), the number of consumers group (application) we will need to run in parallel and possible future increase of traffic due to the evolution of the task.

+In general, more partition means:

+* a better parallelism
+* the ability of run more consumers in a group (remember that the max number of active consumers in a group is equal to the number of partitions)
+* the ability to leverage more brokers if the cluster is large enough
+* more work for zookeeper in case of partition fault
+* more files opened at the same time

+Regarding the replication factor, it should be at least 2, better if 3, max 4 since it implies:

+* better durability o the system in case of brokers failure (see insync.replicas with acks=all)
+* more replication, hence higher latency in the network
+* more disk space on the system (50% more if RF is 3 instead of 2)

 ### Topic durability

 The replication factor give a safety redundance to topic and partitions and as a rule we can say that: **with a replication factor of `N` we have a redundancy of `N-1` brokers**, meaning that we can lose up to N-1 broker and still be able to recover our data in sone of the broker in the cluster.

+### Segments

+Topic are not the smallest elements in kafka, in fact they are composed by segments, unit of storage that contains the data up to a certain offset.
+By default they are 1 GB (max size), when this dimension is reached a new segment is created.
+Alternatively, we can set up a time laps (default 1 week) and if the max size is not reached in this period, a new segment is created anyway.
+The option to control this behavior are:

+* `log.segment.bytes`
+* `log.segment.ms`

+Segments have two indices, one to help retrieving a specific message and one for a specific timestamp

+### Clean-up policy

+data stored in kafka expires according to a specific policy, for example:

+* `log.cleanup.policy=delete` (default) : data are deleted after a week and no max size for log is set
+* `log.cleanup.policy=compact`: delete is based on the lates occurrence of a key; old duplicates keys will be deleted after a segment is committed, only the most recent appearance of a key is retained; this gives us infinite time and space retention of the data.
+The offset is not changed, is just skipped if a message is missing.

+Here can be found an example of compact log https://www.conduktor.io/kafka/kafka-topic-configuration-log-compaction

+The log cleanup is important to control the storage size of our application.

 ## Producers